-Join Terri Wagner for an in-depth discussion in this video Building a work breakdown structure, part of Preventing Scope Creep.
+Join Terri Wagner for an in-depth discussion in this video Building a work breakdown structure, part of Project Management: Preventing Scope Creep.

 …Now work breakdown structure, often referred to as…the WBS, is the heart of the project.…The WBS provides the foundation so that the…responsibility assignments for each deliverable can be established.…Estimated cost and budgets can be determined and planning can be preformed.…It organizes and defines the total scope of the project.…When done well, the WBS prevent…omitted deliverables, gains commitment or project personnel, enables the development…of a basic project plan, ensures the deliverables are visible and reduces risk.…